Chicago Stars FC: Broadcasting

 It was announced on April 17, 2019 that NBC Sports Chicago would be the Red Stars' new regional broadcaster, televising all regular-season matches (beginning with their second match of the 2019 season).
 Seven 2019 matches were scheduled to be carried on its overflow channel, NBC Sports Chicago Plus.

 On August 23, 2021, the Red Stars announced that Univision Chicago would simulcast Spanish-language coverage of the club's September 25 match against Portland Thorns FC on WXFT-DT and WRTO AM.

+The team later moved to Marquee Sports Network for the 2024 season, before transitioning to WFLD-TV the following season, with Marquee retaining reruns and other coverage.